Thomilist/wordfeud/README.md

 # wordfeud
-A clone of the mobile game Wordfeud.
+A clone of the mobile game Wordfeud written in C++ using Qt 5.15.